(Images from Springbrook Qld, Jan 23, 2021)

 What would you do when you face a situation that turns you away from God?

 The short answer is I don’t know.

-If when I was younger an army invaded, herded my village into a barn and set it alight, while my child was thrown into the air and shot between the eyes as he fell to the ground, I think I would be faced with a cataclysmic assault on everything I knew, including the nature of the human being itself.
-(Both those examples can be found in human history.)
+If when I was younger an army invaded, herded my village into a barn and set it alight (Simon Wiesenthal and ‘Sunflower’), I think I would be faced with a cataclysmic assault on everything I knew, including the nature of the human being itself.

-Or what if as a server in the church I was forced to watch as my brother as he was sexually assaulted, repeatedly?
+Or what if unspeakable things happen to me as young server in the church?
 This would have a devastating effect on my life, my soul, my outlook on life, humanity, the church, God.

 Would I turn from God?
 I don’t know.
 I just don’t know.